Put the Lime in the Coconut

 Once done baking, fill the shortbread shell with the slightly cooled curd.
 Return to oven and bake an additional 30 minutes.
 Wham Bam Thank you Ma’am!
 Allow to cool for two hours and then devour.
 The guys at work at these in three hours flat.
 Okay, fine.
 I helped – devouring two.
 What?
 They’re freakin’ tasty!
 Don’t judge.
 Go make them for yourself and see if you can resist them.

-Key Lime and Coconut Bars
+Ingredients for Key Lime and Coconut Bars

 This easy dessert has a tropical flair, with Key Lime curd atop a coconut shortbread crust.